gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-08-25-a-bluesky-mystery.md

 ---

 I feel slightly embarrassed posting about this, but it's really bothering me.
-I'm writing now about some posts that seem to have been ignored by Bluesky.
+Here's a story about some Bluesky posts which seemingly went missing.

 This weekend, Chris Plante asked a question: "[What was the first video game that scared you?](https://bsky.app/profile/plante.bsky.social/post/3lx37gbfbgs23)"